CloudPadovana/BigData/heatTemplate/README.md

 * *heat_template_big_data_PD-Hadoop-Spark-CMS.txt*

 This file contains the template which has been able to create a cluster of 6 nodes with 1 Hadoop and Spark master.
-In all of the other nodes the spark and hadoop slaves will be deployed.
+In all of the other nodes the Spark and Hadoop slaves will be deployed.

 In this template you need to set properly the paramters:
  * image to use (a CentOS7 image or similar)